Ringa Tauira Kākahu

 Patternmaker job numbers falling

-About 50 patternmakers work in New Zealand.
-This number has dropped by 50% since 2007, and this trend is expected to continue.
+The number of patternmakers has dropped by 50% since 2007, and this trend is expected to continue.
 This is due to:

 - increasing use of computerised patternmaking machines